 So, I have homework to do when I feel up to it.
-I am to make another appointment with stretch guy, tell him that I'm having an emotional reaction to this bodywork and see where it goes.
+I am to make another appointment, tell him that I'm having an emotional reaction to this bodywork and see where it goes.
 Can you say vulnerable?
 I do not want to have this conversation, and I can't bring myself to make another appointment yet.
 The last appointment I had was one of the breakdowns, and not only that, but I walked into the office a giant ball of anxiety and felt weird and awkward the entire session.
 I couldn't relax, I didn't talk beyond the couple of minutes prior to starting and was pretty short with him.
 He didn't talk the whole session and I felt even weirder.
 Like, was my mood affecting him or was he just going with my black cloud attitude and figured I wasn't up for talking?
 Whatever it was, I got another little "take care of yourself" pep talk at the end.
 I don't really understand how people think I don't do take care of myself.
 I'm the mom who will take a day off work and both kids stay in daycare/afterschool care until their normal times.
 I escape from the house in the mornings because I can't stand the chaos of the morning routine.
 I go to the gym several days a week.
 I ride my bike.
 I go on business trips and leave S to single-parent while I luxuriate in a solid 3-star hotel.
 What else am I supposed to do to "take care of me"?

 Part of me wants to have this conversation.
 I keep running through scenarios in my head trying to get ready for every reaction from him in order to be ready to protect myself, and that's exhausting.
 Admitting that I'm afraid to cry when I'm in the middle of a session is the worst.
 Is that shame jabbing at me again?
 I don't want to be vulnerable with someone who is a stranger.
 Hell, I can't even be vulnerable with people I consider my girlfriends.
 ARGH, I don't know!
 I want to know, but I don't want to initiate this!